50 Incredible Things To Do in Argentina

 37. Travel through lunar-like scenery

 The north of Argentina surprised me with its variety of landscapes, none more so than the Quebrada de las Flechas (Arrow Ravine).
-So-named for the thousands of rocks shaped like arrow heads, it’s a barren but beautiful area, and the famous Ruta 40 winds through this area.
+So-named for the thousands of rocks shaped like arrow heads, it’s a barren but beautiful area.

-You’ll discover Quebrada de las Flechas as you’re driving between Cachi and Cafayate on Argentina’s famous Ruta Nacional 40.
+The Quebrada de las Flechas is located between Cachi and Cafayate on Argentina’s famous Ruta Nacional 40.

 38. Wind your way up to Iruya